 On April 2, 2010, the Church of Jesus Christ of Latter-Day Saints posted a YouTube video from one of its church groups recounting the repair of the roof of a man named Peter by a team of 11 of its members.
 The donated roof repairs represent one of the many activities of the Latter-Day Saints Charities (LDS Charities).

 The homeowner, Peter, had a leaky roof for years, which he could not afford to repair.
-He had searched for a repair service that would provide a discount or let him pay over time to no avail.
+He had searched for a repair service or a new roof installation that would provide a discount or let him pay over time to no avail.
 LDS Charities stepped in when it learned of the problem.

 Throughout the US, many people share the problem that Peter had of needing home repairs but having either too little money to pay for the repairs all at once or having no money to pay for them.
 Numerous organizations exist to help with these repairs.
 These non-profits donate the materials, tools, and labor to accomplish the repairs.